- Hike up to the top of the famous Pulpit Rock

 Once you've been transported to the top, it's time to make your way back down through the stunning Flåmsdalen valley under your own power.
 Stop whenever you feel compelled to take in the view as you gradually return to Flåm.
 You'll then head back to Aurland for the evening.

-Day 9: Aurland to Oslo & Explore Oslo
+Day 9: Aurland to Oslo & Explore

 Head over the mountains to Oslo today.
 But don't miss a stop at the Stegastein Viewpoint before you go, which juts 98 feet (30 m) out from the mountainside, more than 2,000 feet (610 m) above the fjord.

 Which route is open to you may depend on the weather.
 If you take the "snow road," stop in Lærdal to see the Borgund Stave Church.
-The church was built around 1130 or shortly thereafter, and still stands in its original Viking form.
+The church was built around 1130 or shortly thereafter and still stands in its original Viking form.
 It's one of the oldest stave churches in the world and is on the UNESCO World Heritage list for its architecture and art forms from the Viking age, combined with Christian architecture.

 Once you arrive in Oslo, take some time to explore this multicultural city.
 Check out the Viking Ship Museum, which houses three ancient Viking burial ships, or celebrate calmer accomplishments as well at the Nobel Peace Center.
-Encounter the city’s artistic side at the Munch Museum, dedicated to Edvard Munch of “The Scream” fame, and Vigeland Sculpture Park, or go shopping in the hip cafes and shops of the Grünerløkka district.
+Encounter the city's artistic side at the Munch Museum, dedicated to Edvard Munch of "The Scream" fame, and Vigeland Sculpture Park, or go shopping in the hip cafés and shops of the Grünerløkka district.

 Day 10: Depart Oslo